 To conclude our description of the fundamental idealist premises of empirio-criticism, we shall briefly refer to the English and French representatives of this philosophical trend.
-Mach explicitly says of Karl Pearson, the Englishman, that he (Mach) is "in agreement with his epistemological (erkenntniskritischen) views on all essential points" (Mechanik, ed. previously cited, p. ix).
-Pearson in turn agrees with Mach.\ For Pearson "real things" are "sense-impressions."
-He declares the recognition of things outside the boundaries of sense-impressions to be metaphysics.
-Pearson fights materialism with great determination (although he does not know Feuerbach, or Marx and Engels); his arguments do not differ from those analysed above.
-However, the desire to masquernde as a materialist is so foreign to Pearson (that is a specialty of the Russian Machians), Pearson is so - incautious, that he invents no "new" names for his philosophy and simply declares that his views and those of Mach are "idealist" (ibid., p.
+Mach explicitly says of Karl Pearson, the Englishman, that he (Mach) is "in agreement with his epistemological (erkenntnis-kritischen) views on all essential points" (Mechanics, ed. previously cited, p. ix).
+Pearson in turn agrees with Mach.\ For Pearson "real things" are "sense-impressions".
+He declares any recognition of things outside the boundaries of sense-impressions to be metaphysics.
+Pearson fights materialism with great determination (without knowing either Feuerbach, or

+\ Karl Pearson, The Grammar of Science, 2nd ed., London, 1900, p.
+326.

+Marx and Engels); his arguments do not differ from those analysed above.
+However, the desire to masquerade as a materialist is so foreign to Pearson (that is a specialty of the Russian Machists), Pearson is so-incautious, that he invents no "new" names for his philosophy and simply declares that his views and those of Mach are "idealist" (ibid., p.
 326)!
 He traces his genealogy directly to Berkeley and Hume.
 The philosophy of Pearson, as we shall repeatedly find, is distinguished from that of Mach by its far greater integrity and consistency.

 Mach explicitly declares his solidarity with the French physicists, Pierre Duhem and Henri Poincaré.\ We shall have occasion to deal with the particularly confused and inconsistent philosophical views of these writers in the chapter on the new physics.
-Here we shall content ourselves with noting that for Poincaré things are "groups of sensations"\\ and that a similar view is casually expressed by Duhem.\\\
+Here we shall content ourselves with noting that for Poincaré things are "groups of sensations" \\ and that a similar view is casually expressed by Duhem.\\\